eclipse/kuksa.val/doc/KUKSA.val_server/liveUpdateVSSTree.md

 ## Limitations
 As the Input data to `updateVSSTree` as well as `updateMetaData`is merged with the existing data structure, there is no way to _remove_ previously added elements.

-**This feature schould be considered Beta quality.**
+**This feature should be considered Beta quality.**
 Similar to the initial JSON, there is not much input verification going on.
 We _check_ that you provide syntactically valid JSON, we _trust_ that it is a valid VSS structure.
-Therefore, as a system design suggestion, we recommend you perform any neccesary, potentially dangerous, data structure modifcations during system initialization phase, preferably using the `--overlays` parameter of `kuksa-val-server`.
+Therefore, as a system design suggestion, we recommend you perform any necessary, potentially dangerous, data structure modifications during system initialization phase, preferably using the `--overlays` parameter of `kuksa-val-server`.